For their flower marathon roses need a steady supply of rose fertilizers and nutrients

 Already effected from diseases and pest?
 Use this product and your roses will never look better.

-Whichever fertilizer you use, roses need a good soil basis.
-That means, check the soil when planting your roses and improve the soil if necessary.
+Whichever fertilizer you use, good soil is the basis for healthy roses.
+That means to test the soil when planting your roses and improve the soil if necessary.

 One or the other shovelful of compost in spring will delight every plant and improve the soil.